 GRAPHIC-Seismograph: Brexit-sensitive financial prices in critical week

-Oct 14 (Reuters) - Sterling, British bank shares and even German and Irish government bonds are some of financial prices most sensitive to the ebb and flow of Brexit developments as the long-running saga enters a crucial week.
+Oct 16 (Reuters) - Sterling, shares in British banks and even German and Irish government bonds are among the financial assets most sensitive to Brexit developments as long-running negotiations on Britain's departure from the European Union enter a crucial week.

+The pound surged as much as 1.5% on Tuesday to a near five-month high of $1.28 after Bloomberg reported British and EU negotiators were close to a Brexit draft deal.

+It gave up a large chunk of those gains on Wednesday as expectations of a last-minute agreement moderated.

-The pound enjoyed its best week since 2017 last week after British Prime Minister Boris Johnson and Irish counterpart Leo Varadkar said they could see "a pathway" for an agreement for Britain to leave the European Union by Oct.
+The British currency enjoyed its best week since 2017 last week after Prime Minister Boris Johnson and Irish counterpart Leo Varadkar said they could see "a pathway" for an agreement for Britain to leave the EU by Oct.
 31.

-Some of that optimism has since ebbed as London and Brussels still have widely differing positions, days before crucial Oct 17-18 talks.
+The two sides must clinch a deal before or during an EU summit on Oct.
+17-18, which must then be approved by the British parliament.

 While Brexit has cast a cloud over world markets since the June 2016 referendum resulted in a narrow win for Leave, some assets are particularly sensitive to headlines and will show an outsized reaction, whatever the outcome of the talks.

-Following is a graphical tour of just what's in play as the Brexit endgame commences:
+Following is a graphical tour of just what's in play as the Brexit endgame plays out:

 SILVER AND GILT

-Sterling's exchange rate has been by far the most sensitive price to Brexit newsflow.
-And once again last week, Brexit optimism drove the biggest two-day pound rise in over 10 years GBP=D3.
-A negotiated deal will likely send the pound into the "low 1.30s", JPMorgan says.
+Sterling's exchange rate has been by far the most sensitive price to Brexit news flow.
+Last week, optimism a deal can be reached drove the biggest two-day pound rise in over 10 years GBP=D3.
+A negotiated deal will likely send the pound into the "low 1.30s" against the U.S. dollar, JPMorgan says.
 UBS Wealth Management expects a rise to $1.35 GBP=D3.
-Reuters polls predict sterling between $1.27-$1.34 if a hard Brexit is avoided but a "worst case" outcome of no deal will see it between $1.10 and $1.19, the poll showed.
+Reuters polls foresee sterling between $1.27-$1.34 if a hard Brexit is avoided but a "worst case" outcome of no-deal will see it between $1.10 and $1.19, the poll showed.

 Two respondents predicted parity with the dollar.

-Recent sterling gains rippled into derivatives markets, with one-month risk reversals GBP1MRR= - a ratio of bullish to bearish bets on sterling - flipping into positive territory for the first time this year and indicating a washout of negative bets.
-It's been positive only three times since the 2016 vote.
+Recent sterling gains rippled into derivatives markets, with one-month risk reversals GBP1MRR= -- a ratio of bullish to bearish bets on sterling -- flipping into positive territory for the first time this year and indicating a washout of negative bets.
+It has been positive only three times since the 2016 vote.

 HOME AND ABROAD